cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/test-waiting-room.md

 # Test a Waiting Room

-Follow this tutorial to make sure your Waiting Room queues and admits users as expected.
+Follow this tutorial to ensure your Waiting Room queues and admits users as expected.

 <Aside type="warning" header="Warning:">
 This tutorial uses an open-sourced load testing tool that is not created or supported by Cloudflare.